 Notes

-- You can add melted chocolate to the macaroons if you want to.
+- You can add melted chocolate to the macaroons.
 Either drizzle it on or dunk them.

 - I haven't tried it but I wouldn't recommend using carton egg whites.
 Let me know if you do try though.